resource-watch/slate/source/includes/api/_vocabulary.md

 ## Creating several relationships

-There is also an endpoint that allows to create some relationships in the same request.
+There is also an endpoint that allows you to create some relationships in the same request.

 ```shell
 curl -X POST https://api.resourcewatch.org/v1/dataset/<dataset-id>/vocabulary \